christianuhlcc/blog/content/en/posts/gratitude.md

 ---
 title: "On Gratitude"
-date: 2022-11-01T10:35:00+01:00
+date: 2022-11-19T10:35:00+01:00
 draft: false
 ---

-As I am jumpstarting this blog, (*and let's see for how long I can keep it up, as many blogs get started, and few get kept running*) I would like to start this project with some thoughts around **Gratitude**.
-More precisely, my gratitude towards the life I was able to build by working in the tech industry.
+As I am jumpstarting this blog, I would like to start this project with some thoughts around **Gratitude** towards the life I was able to build by working in the tech industry. *Let's see for how long I can keep it up, as many blogs get started, and few get kept running.*

 We, as software professionals, like to complain a lot.
-Sometimes over very silly things if you need Kubernetes and Microservices to deploy your silly app with no users, sometimes over things that do matter a lot, like how we managed to mess up the inclusion of underrepresented groups so badly.
+Sometimes over very silly things whether you need Kubernetes and Microservices to deploy your silly app with no users, sometimes over things that do matter a lot, like how we managed to mess up the inclusion of underrepresented groups so badly.
 Or how we waste more energy than some major countries to move bits onto a Blockchain.
 In any way, we (and that includes me) usually complain about everything.

 But I sometimes forget how _nice_ my life is currently, and that can, to a large degree, be attributed to the salary and the working conditions I am benefitting from working in the tech industry.
 I'll dive a little deeper into both points later, but I want to lay out first where I started in life: